 The governor also outlined the perils of providing paid family leave.

-“It's a noble idea, but do we really want people to start families here?” he asked.
-“I said I wanted more young people to
+“It’s a noble idea, but do we really want people to start families here?” he asked.
+“I said I wanted more young people to move to Vermont — not be born here.”

 Scott made clear that the last thing he wanted to do was interrupt the proud Vermont tradition of young professionals moving out of state to pursue careers and start families elsewhere.

-"I hear the same thing over and over when I talk to young Vermonters about the state's ever-rising property taxes," he said. "'What is property?
+“I hear the same thing over and over when I talk to young Vermonters about the state’s ever-rising property taxes,” he said. “‘What is property?‘

 “I’m not about to turn my back on them and let them know there might be more to life than handing your entire paycheck over to a landlord that still hasn’t fixed that leak you reported months ago,” he said.